HawkSP/dedAI-v3/README.md

 Special thanks to the computational neuroscience community and Emotiv for their invaluable insights and collaboration.
 We also acknowledge the foundational algorithms and seminal papers that contribute to this project.

+Also would like to credit gcui-art for the work on the Suno API [https://github.com/gcui-art/suno-api](./https://github.com/gcui-art/suno-api)

 ## Citations

 For scholarly use, please cite this repository using the following Bibtex entry: